 Kenneth Smith, Rt.
 1, Box 44, Richland, Mo., Mar.
+18-The Lord has directed our steps back to Richland.
 Having been asked to leave the church here, we are now meeting in an old school building 31⁄2 miles north of Richland on Highway A. It is surprising what a little time and paint will do for a building.
 We asked no one for financial help.
 We charged all materials we needed.
 We have the old Lee Summit seats; they came to us with speaker's stand and table from West Plains, Mo.
 We were thankful to get them.
 We met the first Lord's day in March for the first time.
 Bro.
 Clovis Cook preached for us in the morning and Bro.
-Clyde 12-Since last reporting we have baptized thirteen more Lamkins in the evening.
+Clyde Lamkins in the evening.
 Our crowds have been better than expected, and interest seems good.
 We are at peace among ourselves, and of the same mind.
 We meet at 10:30 and 7:30 Lord's Days.